bryanwweber/orbital-mechanics-notes/interplanetary-maneuvers/sphere-of-influence.md

 In this context, it is helpful to define where the planetary trajectories start and end.
 Newton's law of motion shows us that the force on a spacecraft varies inversely with the distance from all of the masses in a system.
 However, the method of patched conics requires us to have distinct starting and ending points for the trajectories.

 To define the start and end of the planetary trajectories, we define the [**sphere of influence**](https://en.wikipedia.org/wiki/Sphere_of_influence_(astrodynamics)) of each planet.
-The sphere of influence is illustrated by the dashed gray lines in {numref}`fig:interplanetary-transfer`, repeated here for reference.
+The sphere of influence is illustrated by the dashed gray lines in @fig:interplanetary-transfer, repeated here for reference.

 :::{image} ../images/interplanetary-transfer.svg
 :width: 100%